kendrickassignment/cae-animals/PRODUCT_DOCS.md

 ## 1. Product Mission

 Corporate sustainability reports are supposed to hold companies accountable.
-In practice, they do the opposite â€” they give multinational food brands a 200-page shield to hide behind while making commitments they never intend to keep in Southeast Asia.
+In practice, they do the opposite — they give multinational food brands a 200-page shield to hide behind while making commitments they never intend to keep in Southeast Asia.

 CAE exists to strip that shield away.

 The engine reads these reports the way a skeptical auditor would: looking for what's missing, what's been softened, and what's been quietly removed since last year.
 Every finding comes with a page number, a direct quote, and a severity score.
 Nothing vague.
 Nothing interpretive.
 Just evidence that advocacy teams can put on the table in a corporate meeting and say: *explain this.*

-The organizations doing this work â€” AFFA, Sinergia Animal International, and the broader Open Wing Alliance â€” have the expertise to catch greenwashing.
+The organizations doing this work — AFFA, Sinergia Animal International, and the broader Open Wing Alliance — have the expertise to catch greenwashing.
 They don't have the bandwidth to manually read hundreds of reports a year.
 CAE gives them that bandwidth back.

 ---